-Hosted in partnership with Policy@Manchester, this event will explore what levelling up health inequalities could mean for productivity in the UK's cities.
+Hosted in partnership with Policy@Manchester, this event explored what levelling up health inequalities could mean for productivity in the UK's cities.

-Start your 2022 Conservative Party Conference at Centre for Cities' Welcome to Birmingham reception.
+We started the 2022 Conservative Party Conference with a Welcome to Birmingham reception.

-Hear from Steve Rotheram, Mayor of Liverpool City Region at Labour Party Conference 2022.
+We spoke to Steve Rotheram, Mayor of Liverpool City Region at Labour Party Conference 2022.

-Join Centre for Cities and regional leaders as we welcome this year's Labour Party Conference to Liverpool.
+Centre for Cities and regional leaders welcomed this year's Labour Party Conference to Liverpool.

 A new report from the Resolution Foundation and Centre for Cities finds that if the national economy is to escape stagnation by 2030, the current system of subnational government will need to change.